 Mary Power Gives Engaging Presentation to Year 11 Students

-Mary discussed the strengths and weaknesses of each of these styles and how we need each of them in order to work well together.
+Mary discussed the strengths and weaknesses of each style, explaining how we need each of them to work together.
 While this may be the case, it does also open the door for conflict.

 Mary’s engaging presentation was very much appreciated by the students.
 The session will open the door for further discussions about:

 Mary has worked as a mediator, facilitator and trainer for more than 20 years.
 She has lectured in master’s programs at Curtin University and in the Law School at UWA.
 Mary has extensive experience as a facilitator, negotiator, mediator and trainer.
 Mary’s expertise takes her into the field of leadership and team development, specialising in what some may see as more ‘challenging’ projects.
 Mary has built up a formidable reputation in this area. (ref http://mpowerpeople.com.au/)